 - Washington’s Double Canyon makes national pushPosted 1 week ago

 - Ron Irvine’s ‘Wine Project’ tells story of Washington winePosted 1 week ago

 - Telaya begins new chapter for Idaho winePosted 1 week ago

 March 5 @ 7:00 pm - 11:00 pm| $75

-The Umpqua Valley Winegrowers Association presents the 43rd Annual Greatest of the Grape — Oregon’s oldest wine gala — on March 2 at the Grand Ballroom of Seven Feathers Hotel and Casino Resort in Canyonville.
+CANYONVILLE, Ore. — The Umpqua Valley Winegrowers Association presents the 46th Annual Greatest of the Grape — Oregon’s oldest wine gala — on March 5 in the Grand Ballroom of Seven Feathers Hotel and Casino Resort in Canyonville.

 VIP tickets for admission at 6 p.m. cost $100.
 General admission tickets with a 7 p.m. entry are $75.
-Tickets are available online at www.umpquavalleywineries.org or in person at Abacela, Becker Vineyards, Melrose Vineyards and Pedotti’s Restaurant in Sutherlin.
+Tickets are available online at www.umpquavalleywineries.org or in person at Abacela and Melrose Vineyards.

 Proceeds benefit the Umpqua Valley Winegrowers Association and provide scholarships for students in the viticulture and enology program at Umpqua Community College in Roseburg.